Read the information leaflet from inside the pack.

 |Type of medicine||An anti-epileptic medicine|

 |Available as||Tablets, capsules and oral liquid medicine|

-Gabapentin is used either alone or alongside other medicines in the treatment of partial seizures, which are a type of epilepsy.
+Gabapentin belongs to a group of medicines known as anti-epileptic medicines, although it is prescribed for the treatment of several different conditions.
+You may have been prescribed it for the treatment of partial seizures, which are a type of epilepsy.
 A seizure is a short episode of symptoms which is caused by a burst of abnormal electrical activity in the brain.
 With a partial seizure, the burst of electrical activity stays in one part of the brain.
 Therefore, you tend to have localised or 'focal' symptoms.
-Gabapentin is used to control the symptoms of seizures and works by reducing the abnormal electrical activity in the brain, but exactly how it does this is not fully understood.
+Gabapentin is used to control the symptoms of seizures and works by reducing the abnormal electrical activity in the brain.
+Exactly how it does this is not fully understood.

-Gabapentin is also used to treat certain types of long-lasting pain caused by damage to nerves.
-This type of pain, called neuropathic pain, can be caused by a number of different diseases, such as diabetes (where it is called diabetic neuropathy) and shingles (where it is called postherpetic neuralgia).
+Gabapentin is also prescribed to treat certain types of long-lasting pain caused by damage to nerves.
+This type of pain, called neuropathic pain, can be caused by a number of different diseases.
+These include diabetes (where it is called diabetic neuropathy) and shingles (where it is called postherpetic neuralgia).

-Although gabapentin is only licensed for use in epilepsy and neuropathic pain, it may also prescribed to help to prevent attacks of migraine.
-If you have been given it for this reason, then you should speak with your doctor if you have any questions about your treatment.
+Although gabapentin is only licensed for use in epilepsy and neuropathic pain, it is also prescribed to help to prevent attacks of migraine.
+If you have been given it for this reason then you should speak with your doctor if you have any questions about your treatment.

 Before taking gabapentin